Anchors & Correspondents

 - Errol Barnett

-His journalism career began in 2001 at Channel One News, where at age 18 he was the Los Angeles-based network’s youngest anchor and reporter.
-Barnett covered the Sept.
-11, 2001, terrorist attacks, then-Senator Barack Obama’s first national speech, and the New England heroin epidemic.
+Barnett began his journalism career at age 18 after being hired in Los Angeles as Channel One News’ youngest anchor and reporter.
+Barnett covered the 9/11 terrorist attacks, then-Senator Barack Obama's first national speech, interviewed Congressman John Lewis and detailed the New England heroin epidemic.

-Barnett earned a Bachelor of Arts degree in political science with a focus on international relations from the University of California, Los Angeles.
-A native of England, Barnett is a member of the Investigative Reporters and Editors, SAG/AFTRA, the Society of Professional Journalists and the National Association of Black Journalists.
-He lives with his wife and dog.
+While studying at UCLA, Barnett earned a Bachelor of Arts degree in political science with a focus on international relations.
+Born and raised in England, Barnett is a member of Investigative Reporters and Editors, SAG/AFTRA, the Society of Professional Journalists and the National Association of Black Journalists.
+He lives in New York with his wife and dog.